NicholasSynovic/nicholassynovic.github.io/content/summaries/applying-svms-to-face-detection.md

 > Do the assumptions seem valid?

-Without understanding the availiblity of datasets at the time, this seems like a valid assumption to make.
+Without understanding the availability of data sets at the time, this seems like a valid assumption to make.
 However, simple data augmentation (such as rotating the image) could've been done to increase the number of training examples of faces not in the vertical orientation.